RaviTambade/EAgroServices/Documentation/SRS.md

 #### Collection Manager
 - Collection Manager can register with the collection center details.
-- The owner of the collection manager can log in as a collection manager.
+- The owner of the collection Centre can log in as a collection manager.
 - Dashboard will provide information using graphs, indicators, as well as grid data presentation.

 #### Farmer